 - Spoken with National Transportation Safety Board (NTSB) officials about exploring investments in new technologies to detect objects on tracks; and

-- Vowed to protect and increase funding for Positive Train Control and rail crossing safety initiatives in her role as Ranking Member of the House Appropriations Committee.
+- Vowed to protect and increase funding for Positive Train Control and rail crossing safety initiatives in her role as Chairwoman of the House Appropriations Committee.

 Safe Rail Transport of Crude Oil

 Dozens of tank cars carrying explosive crude oil pass through Rockland County each day, threatening homes, schools, and businesses.
 To improve the safe transport of hazardous materials via rail, Lowey has: